QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 +++

-### 5.3 Analysis on the Method of Chaudhuri and Mukerjee's(1988)
+### Analysis on the Method of Chaudhuri and Mukerjee's (1988) {cite}`Chadhuri_Mukerjee_88`

 +++

-Chaudhuri and Mukerjee(1988) argued that the individual may find that since "yes" may sometimes relate to the sensitive group A, a clever respondent may falsely but safely always be inclined to respond "no".
+Chaudhuri and Mukerjee (1988) argued that the individual may find that since "yes" may sometimes relate to the sensitive group A, a clever respondent may falsely but safely always be inclined to respond "no".
 In this situation, the truth border is such that individuals choose to lie whenever the truthful answer is "yes" and

 +++